mikey-t/db-migrations-dotnet/README.md

 There are a number of full-featured DB migration frameworks and libraries out there.
 Some of them are great.
 Some of them cause more problems then they solve.

-Here are some reasons you might not want a framework or library for DB migrations:
+Here are some reasons you might not want a large and complex framework or library for DB migrations:

 - Using a DB migration framework might add unnecessary complexity to your project
 - Most DB migration frameworks are highly opinionated about how you treat DB management.
 The moment you need something they don't agree with, you're looking at a large effort to create a workaround, or you may end up ejecting from their solution completely, wasting valuable time.